marijnh/Eloquent-JavaScript/07_robot.md

 Therefore, the function keeps a _((work list))_.
 This is an array of places that should be explored next, along with the route that got us there.
 It starts with just the start position and an empty route.

-The search then operates by taking the next item in the list and exploring that, which means all roads going from that place are looked at.
+The search then operates by taking the next item in the list and exploring that, which means it looks at all roads going from that place.
 If one of them is the goal, a finished route can be returned.
 Otherwise, if we haven't looked at this place before, a new item is added to the list.
 If we have looked at it before, since we are looking at short routes first, we've found either a longer route to that place or one precisely as long as the existing one, and we don't need to explore it.

-You can visually imagine this as a web of known routes crawling out from the start location, growing evenly on all sides (but never tangling back into itself).
+You can visualize this as a web of known routes crawling out from the start location, growing evenly on all sides (but never tangling back into itself).
 As soon as the first thread reaches the goal location, that thread is traced back to the start, giving us our route.

 {{index "connected graph"}}